Skip to main content

 import okhttp3.RequestBody.Companion.toRequestBody

-fun sendPostRequest(url: String, jsonBody: String) {
+fun sendPostRequest(domain: String, jsonBody: String) {

 val client = OkHttpClient()